josh-ashkinaze/plurals/README.md

 ```

 ## Inspecting the exact prompts that an Agent is doing
-It's important to know what exactly is going on under the hood so we have a few ways to do this!
+It is important to know what exactly is going on behind the scenes, so we have a few ways to do this!

-By calling `agent.info` we get a dictionary with everything about the Agent---their prompts, their full system
-instructions and one of the keys is called `history`.
-That key is comprised of the prompts and responses of agents.
-You can get this by calling `agent.history` if that's your main interest.
-You can also access the responses of agents more directly by simply getting `agent.responses`
+By calling `agent.info`, we can retrieve a dictionary containing comprehensive information about the Agent, including their prompts, full system instructions, and a key called `history`, which consists of the prompts and responses of agents.
+You can get this key by calling ‘agent.history’ if that is your main interest.
+You can also access the responses of agents more directly by simply calling ‘agent.responses’.
 ```python
 from plurals.agent import Agent a = Agent(ideology="very conservative", model='gpt-4o', task="A task here")